bobediako/psc2025/swksht/su3_worksheet.md

 Add an entry to the file /etc/sssd/sssd.conf
 ```

-##end text copied from discord posting

-Definitions/Terminology
+## Definitions/Terminology

 PAM:

-Pluggable Authentication Modules are a set of libraries that provide modular security features to systems.
+    > Pluggable Authentication Modules are a set of libraries that provide modular security features to systems.
 The related config file is pam.conf

 AD:

-Microsoft Active Directory.
+    > Microsoft Active Directory.
 A domain controller is used to authenticate and authorize users.
 It's large market share in windows means that it is now the predominant service.
 Using AD to authenticate users for both Microsoft and Linux servers allows admins to create networks with a centralized authentication system.
 Apparently Micosoft uses a proprietary version of Kerberos to implement some of its protocols.
 It also uses LDAP.

 LDAP:

-Lightweight Directory Access Protocol.
+    > Lightweight Directory Access Protocol.
 This is a protocol and can  be used with various directory services.

 sssd:

-this is an extra set of packages and libraries.
+    > this is an extra set of packages and libraries.
 It installs a daemon that will allow the host to act as a client for services provided by different machines on the network.
 These different services are various remote identity providers suh as LDAP, Active Directory, Kerberos and FreeIPA.
 These providers are centrally controlled directory services; sssd allows our client machine to use this information locally for login and identity management.
 The information is cached and is not permanent on the client.

 oddjob:

-oddjob in the movies is the henchman and driver for a bond villian.  oddjob in linux appears to be the henchman for redhat systems allowing unpriveleged processes to take privelged actions.
+    > oddjob in the movies is the henchman and driver for a bond villian.  oddjob in linux appears to be the henchman for redhat systems allowing unpriveleged processes to take privelged actions.

 krb5:

-Kerberos is a network authentication protocol created by MIT.  krb5 is the current version.
+    > Kerberos is a network authentication protocol created by MIT.  krb5 is the current version.
 Kerberos can be installed as either a client or a server.
 As a client we can install the krb5-workstation package. /etc/krb5.conf is the config file.

 realm/realmd:

-realmd is part of the kerberos suite.
+    > realmd is part of the kerberos suite.
 Realms in Kerberos are like domains in DNS.
 Realms are how a goup of machines are organized -meaning a group of machines belong to a realm.
 The can be other groups of machines organized into different realms.
 Users can be authenticated within their own realm.
 They can also be authenticated into other realms using cross realm kerberos trusts.
 Realms are logical groups.
 Also note that kerberos 4 is different than kerberos 5.

 wheel (system group in RHEL):

-This is the super user group zero in all un*x systems since the 1980's...
+    > This is the super user group zero in all un*x systems since the 1980's...

 Notes During Lecture/Class: